 Day 10-11: Kuala Culture

-Culture is the name of the game once again on day ten of your trip, as you arrive in Malaysia’s capital – Kuala Lumpur.
-Check out the incredible Batu Caves – a complex of caves and temples that form Malaysia’s most popular Hindu shrines.
-Tour the Islamic Arts Museum, or take in the view from above with a trip to the top of the Petronas Tower.
-Local buses offer a superb way to scale as much of bustling Kuala Lumpur as possible, and with two days’ free time, there’s no excuse not to explore.
+Culture is the name of the game once again, as we arrive into Malaysia’s capital – Kuala Lumpur.
+Enjoy two free days here to get to know the city at your own pace.
+Opt to check out the incredible Batu Caves – a complex of caves and temples that form Malaysia’s most popular Hindu shrines.
+Tour the Islamic Arts Museum, or take in the view from above with a trip to the top of the Petronas Tower (extra cost).
+Local buses offer a superb way to scale as much of bustling Kuala Lumpur as possible, and with two days’ free time, there’s no excuse not to explore!

 Day 12: Kuala Lumpur to Melaka

 Leave the capital behind and travel south to Melaka on board a local bus.
 This one-time fishing village has blossomed into a port town tracked with traversable canals, while the streets of Chinatown offer a traditional culinary experience not to be missed.
 Opt to explore the riverfront and cruise past traditional Malay villages and the Ghost Bridge of Melaka on a boat tour.
 Tonight, why not venture into Chinatown to refuel on your choice of delicious traditional cuisine, known as Nyonya.

 Day 13: Singapore Sling